pierregillon/angular.scaffolding/README.md

 The source code is structured with 1 concept by file.
 Try to follow the [John papa's best practices](https://github.com/johnpapa/angular-styleguide).

-We also find unit test files with the *.spec.js* suffix at the same level of the implementation.
+By default, unit test files contains the *.spec.js* suffix and are located to the same level of the implementation.
+This leeds to better navigation between test to implement detail.
+Honestly, it really saves time.
 Example :
-    - directives
+* directives
-        - mapTitle.directive.js
+    * mapTitle.directive.js
-        - mapTitle.directive.spec.js
+    * mapTitle.directive.spec.js

+If you don't like this, just update the *./gulp/gulp.parameters.js* file to choose how to find test files.

 **Important** : The **./karma.conf.js** file is used by gulp tasks to start test sessions.
 However, some properties are automatically set by those tasks.
 Changes are ignored for the following properties :